ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/year-allocate-costs-income.md

 Funkce přidělení lze použít opakovaně pomocí finančních deníků a deníků dlouhodobého majetku.
 <!--You can also distribute the cost or revenue of a line to an intercompany partner when you post a sales or purchase document.
 When you post the document, a line will be posted in your general journal, and a corresponding line will be created in the intercompany outbox.-->

 Následující postupy popisují, jak připravit přidělení nákladů v periodickém finanční deníku pomocí definování alokačních klíčů Když jsou definovány alokační klíče, tak poté dokončíte a zaúčtujete deník jako jakýkoli jiný periodický finanční deník.
-Pro více informací navštivte [Práce s finančními deníky](ui-work-general-journals.md).
+For more information, see [Work with General Journals](ui-work-general-journals.md).

 ## Nastavení alokačních klíčů